chrisjrob/chrisjrob.github.io/_posts/2011-03-01-where-are-debian-news-and-debaday.md

 type: post
 published: true
 status: publish
-category: technology linux debian
+category: technology
-tags: debaday
+tags: [linux, debian, debaday]
 ---

 I went to look for an article on fcheck, that I originally found on